josefs/meta-paper/paper.md

 ## FFT
 \label{sec:fft}

-One example algorithm where Push arrays have proven valueable is the Fast Fourier Transform.
+One example algorithm where Push arrays have proven valuable is the Fast Fourier Transform.
 Below are the relevant bits of our implementation, gently beautified for presentation purposes.